|

 Divorce proceedings often come with concerns about finances.
 There are assets and properties to be divided up, and there are often lawyer fees and retainers that require payment.
 Like other working professionals, lawyers and their legal aids need to be paid for their time and services.
-There are many factors that can determine the divorce cost in North Carolina.
+How much does a divorce cost in NC?
+There are many factors that can determine the divorce cost in North Carolina, including your attorney and the type of divorce you’re getting.

 Factors That Determine Divorce Costs

 Any divorce will have built-in fees from the courts and potential costs for legal representation.
 First, there is the initial filing fee that starts the process.
-If you are initiating the divorce, there will be an incurred expense for having your spouse served.
+If you are initiating the divorce, there will be a cost to serve your spouse with the divorce papers.
 This formal process of confirming that your spouse is notified of the court proceedings is a requirement.

 Waiting Period